brendanpshea/java/book/Java_01_ComputerProgramming.md

 Chapter 1  Computer Programming
 ===============================

-This book aims to teach you to think like a computer scientist.
-This way of thinking combines some of the best features of mathematics, engineering, and natural science.
-Like mathematicians, computer scientists use formal languages to denote ideas---specifically, computations.
-Like engineers, they design things, assemble components into systems and evaluate trade-offs among alternatives.
-And like scientists, they observe the behavior of complex systems, form hypotheses, and test predictions.

-An important skill for a computer scientist is problem-solving.
-It involves formulating problems, thinking creatively about solutions, and expressing them clearly and accurately.
-As it turns out, learning to program computers is an excellent opportunity to develop problem-solving skills.
-On one level, you will be learning to write Java programs, a valuable skill by itself.
-But on another level, you will use programming as a means to an end.
-As we go along, that end will become more evident.
+This book is your guide to thinking like a computer scientist, a way of approaching problems that draws from mathematics, engineering, and natural science.
+Let's break down what that means:

+1. Mathematics: Computer scientists use formal languages, such as programming languages, to convey ideas in a structured and unambiguous way.
+It's like specifying the dimensions and materials when you're building a house; every detail matters.

+2. Engineering: We are also designers at heart, assembling pieces of code or hardware to create functioning systems.
+We evaluate trade-offs between different solutions, deciding what is the most effective way to build our digital "machines."

+3. Natural Science: Observation and experimentation are key.
+We observe how complex systems---like a computer network or a software application---behave, form hypotheses about them, and then test our ideas.

+4. Philosophy: Here, we tackle the "why" and the "what if" questions.
+Philosophy teaches us to think critically and question assumptions.
+For instance, is the most efficient algorithm always the best choice, or are there ethical considerations?
+And what does it mean for computers to "think" in the context of artificial intelligence?
+It helps us understand the broader implications of our work, and approach problems that we don't (yet) a good understanding of.

+Armed with this multidisciplinary approach, one of the most crucial skills you'll develop is problem-solving.
+Think of it as a multi-step journey.
+First, you identify what you're up against; this is called formulating problems.
+It's like diagnosing an illness before you can treat it.
+Then, you brainstorm various treatments or solutions, which is thinking creatively about solutions.
+Finally, you write a prescription or lay down a course of action, and this is expressing solutions clearly and accurately.

+Learning to program, perhaps in Java for this course, serves dual purposes.
+On the surface, you're learning a valuable skill that's akin to learning how to assemble a car engine.
+But deeper than that, you're also learning how to think systematically and solve problems---skills that will serve you well in any endeavor.
+Programming becomes not just an end, but a means to enrich your ability to think, question, and solve.
+As we delve further into the material, you'll find that the act of coding is just one piece of a much larger puzzle.

 1.1  What Is a Computer?
 ------------------------